Skip to main content

 Vietnamese

-In a crowded Washington Avenue strip mall packed with other delicious restaurants (see: Sky Cafe), Pho 75 is the tried-and-true spot for incredible pho.
-There may be a wait, but there’s plenty of seating and staff gets you in and out — with a full belly — quickly.
-Choose from cuts of beef (brisket, flank, eye-round steak, for instance) and savor the perfectly salty broth and tender noodles.
-Keep in mind this spot is cash only.
-(We know: The parking lot is a little crazy.
-Don’t be intimidated.)
+In a busy Washington Avenue strip mall packed with other delicious restaurants (see: Sky Cafe below), Pho 75 is the tried-and-true spot for incredible pho.
+There may be a wait, but there’s plenty of seating, and the staff gets you in and out quickly — and with a full belly.

 Where: Pho 75, 1122 Washington Avenue, Philadelphia, PA